rrik/komodo/docsite/docs/setup/backup.md

 ```

 :::warning
-Currently no encryption is supported,
+Currently no built-in encryption is supported,
 so you may want to encrypt the files before backing up remotely if your backup solution doesn't support that natively.
 :::